-The RT8122 includes 5V and 12V low dropout regulators.
+The RT8127 includes 5V and 12V low dropout regulators.
 The 5V regulator can supply up to 60mA for external loads.
-Bypass LDOx with a minimum 1 $\mu$ F ceramic capacitor.
-When the output voltage of 5V channel is higher than the switch over threshold (4.85V), an internal 1 $\Omega$ P-MOSFET switch connects the LDOBYP pin to the 5VLDO pin while simultaneously disconnects the internal linear regulator.
+Bypass LDOx with a minimum 1μF ceramic capacitor.
+When the output voltage of 5V channel is higher than the switch over threshold (4.85V), an internal 1Ω P-MOSFET switch connects LDOBYP to the 5VLDO pin while simultaneously disconnects the internal linear regulator.

-The 12VLDO output can be stepped down to 3.3V by connecting the 12VLDOEN pin to 2V to 3V.
+The 12VLDO output can be stepped down to 3.3V by connecting 12VLDOEN pin to 2V to 3V.